marcc-hpc/tutorials/pages/shortcourse/shortcourse_login.md

 1. `~/scratch` is your personal scratch space.
 Use it to store I/O-intensive data used by your calculations.
 This Lustre filesystem has a limit of 6 months.
 2. `~/work` is your group scratch space.
 Use it for data shared between group membners.
 This also occupies the Lustre filesystem and has a limit of 6 months.
 3. `~/data` is your group data location on our ZFS filesystem.
 This filesystem is larger and slower than the high-performance Lustre filesystem.
 Although it has no time limit, you should plan to migrate your data before we retire the hardware at then end of its lifespan (typically 5-7 years).
 4. `~` is the home directory and is designed for compiling and executing programs.
 You may also compile and execute programs from `~/data`.
-We recommend using Lustre to compile code.
+You should never use the Lustre filesystem to compile code.

 {% include note.html content="All storage is not created equal.
 Please think carefully about where your data is located.
 The scratch system is best for fast I/O operations during your calculations and should be regularly archived to the `~` and `~/data` folders, which should eventually be migrated off of the machine at the conclusion of your research projects.
 We recommend that you develop a complete plan for the entire lifecycle of your data." %}